This post may contain affiliate links. Please read our disclosure policy.

 How to make taco seasoning

-If you have a limited spice rack, you can make a super simple taco seasoning substitute by combining 2 teaspoons chili powder, 2 teaspoons cumin, and 1 teaspoon garlic granules.
+If you have a limited spice rack, you can make a super simple taco seasoning substitute by combining 2 teaspoons chili powder, 2 teaspoons cumin, and 1 teaspoon granulated garlic.
 Add salt and pepper to taste.
 Use this substitute in place of a 1-ounce packet with any recipe that calls for it.

 How to use taco seasoning